ericbigpanda/docs.bigpanda.io/_integrations/appdynamics.md

 #### Success
 *Don't forget to follow steps 2-3 for every application in AppDynamics*

-Next time you'll have AppDynamics alerts, you will able to see them in OpsBox.
+Next time you'll have AppDynamics alerts, you will able to see them in the Incidents tab.

 Now click on `Done & Install` below to finish.